spaceysun/RepData_PeerAssessment2/Assignment_2.md

 In this mini-research, storm data from the National Weather Service, collected from 1950 to 2011 in the USA, were processed and analyzed using R.

-Tornadoes were the most destructive in terms of casualties, killing more than 5,500 and injuring 90,000 in the past 60 years.
+Tornado was the most destructive type of extreme weather in terms of casualties, killing more than 5,500 and injuring 90,000 in the past 60 years.
 Second to tonado, thunderstorm, heat, flood and lightning ranked 2nd to 5th on the injury chart.
-Following tornadoes, heat, flash flood, lightning and thunderstom winds were among the most fatal in the same period.
+Following tornado, heat, flash flood, lightning and thunderstom wind were among the most fatal in the same period.

 When property damange, crop damage and human casualties were considered altogether, flood turned out to be most damaging weather event, causing nearly 150 billion US dollars of losses from 1950 to 2011 in the USA.
-Hurricane/typhoon and tornadoes ranked 2nd and 3rd on the chart of damages cuased by severe weather events.
+Hurricane/typhoon and tornado ranked 2nd and 3rd on the chart of damages caused by severe weather events.

 ## 2. Data Processing